Raisin Oat Bran Muffins

 That’s so awesome, Kathryn.
 I’m glad you’re enjoying them.
 They are a family favorite.

 There is nothing quite like a batch of fresh, home-baked muffins in the morning!
 It’s such a comfort treat for me but with these I don’t have to feel too guilty about having a muffin for breakfast with my coffee.
-They look so moist and sound delicious ^_^
+They were so moist and delicious ^_^

 Thanks so much Tammy!
 I know what you mean about feeling guilty!
 These don’t make me feel that way.
 My chocolate ones do, unfortunately. 😉

-This looks like a great little breakfast or snack.
-They look delicious!
+This was such a great little breakfast or snack.
+They were delicious!

 Thanks so much Paige!